All posts

 Lastly, deleting unused tables can improve overall data warehouse usability.
 Unused datasets often contain data that is stale or not meant to be accessed, so removing these tables can help avoid confusion or reporting errors.

-In this post we’ll cover how to identify unused tables in Snowflake using the access_history account usage view.
+In this post, we’ll cover how to identify unused tables in Snowflake using the access_history account usage view.

 Skip to the final SQL?